-The previous official release for the code was in the year 2002.
-Since then the experience with FRP-piping has increased significantly, much of this experience is now included in this latest revision of the standard.
-Issue 2017 of the standard now contains more background to design requirements and provides more clearly that defines a step-by-step set of guidelines.
-The standard offers a questionnaire to be filled-out by the end-user in the bidding stage.
-This questionnaire aids the end user to provide the right information to the manufacturer and designer.
+The previous official release of the code was in the year 2002.
+Since then the experience with FRP piping has increased significantly, and much of this experience is now included in this latest revision of the standard.
+Issue 2017 of the standard now contains more background to design requirements and provides more clearly defines a step-by-step set of guidelines.
+The standard offers a questionnaire to be filled out by the end user in the bidding stage.
+This questionnaire aids the end-user to provide the right information to the manufacturer and designer.
 Information such as pressure and temperature requirements as well as other information crucial to select the appropriate FRP piping component composition as pressure class.
-By providing clearer requirements for the provision of information, there is a much higher chance that all selection and design of the FRP system occurs, conform the standard requirements.
+By providing clearer requirements for the provision of information, there is a much higher chance that all selection and design of the FRP system occurs, and conforms to the standard requirements.

 One aspect of the standard that did not match industry common practices has been the application of the stress intensification factors (SIF’s) and flexibility factors.
-Many of the original research on these values was done in the context of stress analysis of components made of anisotropic materials.
+Much of the original research on these values was done in the context of stress analysis of components made of anisotropic materials.
 The design of anisotropic components generally differs considerably from that of isotropic materials.
-The 2002 edition of the standard provided SIF’s for fiberglass fittings which were based on the SIF’s in the BS7159.
-A study performed by SINTEF has shown that the BS7159 underpredicts the stiffness of GRP fittings substantially, from which it can be concluded that the SIF’s from the BS7159 are not applicable to GRP fittings.
-Therefore one common practice in the industry was to use a SIF of 2.3 in combination with modelling the true reinforced wall thickness of the applicable fitting.
-This modelling approach was based on experience of the industry rather than the ISO14692 philosophy as presented in the 2002 edition of the standard.
+The 2002 edition of the standard provided SIFs for fiberglass fittings which were based on the SIFs in the BS7159.
+A study performed by SINTEF has shown that the BS7159 underpredicts the stiffness of GRP fittings substantially, from which it can be concluded that the SIFs from the BS7159 is not applicable to GRP fittings.
+Therefore one common practice in the industry was to use a SIF of 2.3 in combination with modeling the true reinforced wall thickness of the applicable fitting.
+This modeling approach was based on the experience of the industry rather than the ISO14692 philosophy as presented in the 2002 edition of the standard.